 Key Factors in Determining the Best Interests of the Child

 This may involve showcasing one’s ability to provide a nurturing environment, stable living conditions, and access to necessary resources.
 Education, healthcare, and emotional well-being: these are all critical aspects judges consider when determining a child’s best interests.
 How involved are the parents?
 That’s a major factor.
 A child benefits greatly from the love and support of their extended family and friends.
+When discussing child support for college, it’s important to show how both parents can contribute to the child’s future educational needs.

 Articulating a Proposed Custody Arrangement